CIRDLES/tripoli-manual/readme.md

 Documentation for the Tripoli software for interactively visualizing, interpreting, and exporting mass spectrometer data.

-Read the Tripoli manual at [noahmclean.github.io/TripoliDocs/](noahmclean.github.io/TripoliDocs/ "Tripoli Documentation").
+Read the Tripoli manual at [cirdles.org/TripoliDocs/](cirdles.org/TripoliDocs/ "Tripoli Documentation")